Tools From CAAFI

 To facilitate the use of the FRL, a checklist of exit criteria (tasks that must be accomplished to move from one FRL level to the next) was developed by CAAFI in collaboration with the Air Force Research Laboratory.

-ASTM D4054 was developed to provide alternative jet fuel producers with guidance regarding testing and property targets necessary to evaluate a candidate alternative jet fuel.
+ASTM D4054 was developed to provide alternative jet fuel producers with guidance regarding testing and property targets necessary to evaluate a candidate SATF.
 The ASTM D4054 data and proposed specification properties investigated through the four-tier approach are then used as the basis for continued engagement with ASTM.
-The certification process requires fuel producers to iterate through the defined checkpoints, and if the fuel successfully passes, this process may result in the development of a proposed annex for incorporation into ASTM D7566 as a drop-in synthetic jet fuel.
+The certification process requires fuel producers to iterate through the defined checkpoints, and if the fuel successfully passes, this process may result in the development of a proposed annex for incorporation into ASTM D7566 as a drop-in SATF.

 Therefore, it is important to get prospective producers engaged with the testing community as early as possible.
 CAAFI's intent of creating this D4054 User's Guide is to provide an index of facilities that have: